-For example, you could tell your child that some things aren’t for children to see, so he should look away quickly or cover his eyes.
+For example, you could tell your child that some things aren’t for children to see, so he should look away quickly, cover his eyes, switch off the screen or click to go back.
 Also, if he sees something that makes him feel uncomfortable or confused, he should talk to you or another adult he trusts as soon as he can.

 Video Tricky conversations